webdevcody/collab-board-hathora/client/README.md

-# Chat Demo - Client
+# Scalable Chat - Client

 The client is a React single-page application built with TypeScript that provides the user interface for the chat application.